Extended area service

-Extended area service (EAS) is a telephony term that deals with calling a wider area beyond the exchange without long distance or toll charges.

-EAS can be a flat rate, message or measured and also it can be zoned as well.
-It can be optional or be mandated by government regulations.
+Extended area service (EAS) is a telecommunication service by which telephone calls to certain points beyond the local calling area are not charged or not detail-billed.
+If the service is subscribed by a customer, other customers have no access to the benefit and are billed standard long-distance charges.
+The service may also be mandated for regulatory or technical reasons, and has been used in communities split by NPA boundaries when central office code protection was not available.
+The service may be flat rate, metered, or message-based.

+The dialing procedures for extended area service are identical to other local calls to avoid customer confusion and the additional cost of implementing switching changes for the service.

+The service implementation provided ambiguity and confusion in areas where long-distance calls had to be dialed by prefixing with the digit 1.
+In such cases AT&T recommended to rename the service as Expanded Metropolitan Area Calling, to avoid the term local service in customer instructions.

 In Canada, EAS is still regulated by the CRTC, even though local service is subject to competition.
 In Canada, EAS is usually reflected as the appropriate monthly rate group for the number of lines that can be dialed toll-free - a small community gaining EAS with a large city usually means the large city's monthly rate applies to the small community.
 The rate alternately may be represented by a visible and separate charge, but is often much higher for the small community.

-EAS in Canada is often instigated by customers who request toll-free calling to a frequently-called nearby exchange.
-The carrier will provide a ballot to customers in the two exchanges to determine whether the service is supported at the proposed increase in monthly rates.
+EAS in Canada is often selected by customers who request toll-free calling to a frequently-called nearby exchange.
+The carrier provides a ballot to customers in the two exchanges to determine whether the service is supported at the proposed increase in monthly rates.
 Any exchanges located between the two are included in the upgrade and reflected in the rate increase.